What is a White Paper?

-The solution section will help generate leads for the company as it discusses how the product/service will help the reader.
-The solutions need to be relevant and can be backed by evidence to support the claims in the paper.
-The section must contain both quantitative and qualitative information.
+The solution section will help generate leads for the company, as it discusses how the product/service will help the reader.
+The solutions need to be relevant and backed by evidence to support the claims in the paper.
+This section must contain both quantitative and qualitative information.

-The conclusion is a summary of the entire white paper and can include a list of the key takeaways of the paper.
+The conclusion is a summary of the entire paper and can include a list of its key takeaways.

 Uses of White Papers

 White papers help increase the authority of a business and improve their credibility with customers.
 They can be utilized in a number of different ways, including the following:

 1. Case study

 Very often, many companies market lengthy case studies as white papers.
-A case study is a story about a business, the challenges they faced, and how the company’s product helped them overcome their problem.
+A case study is a story about a business, the challenges it faced, and how the company’s product helped them overcome a problem.

-A case study contains detailed and technical information and allows customers to see themselves using the product.
-Case study white papers help provide a real-world example of how the company helped its customer achieve success.
+A case study contains detailed and technical information and enables customers to see themselves using the product.
+Case studies help provide a real-world example of how the company helped its customer achieve success.

-White papers are lengthy and detailed and may provide a lot of information that the customer may not find necessary.
+White papers are lengthy and detailed and may provide a lot of extra information that the customer doesn’t really need.
 However, they can often serve as a reference guide for other companies in the industry to help them improve their business.